kunal-kapur/binary-traversal/README.md

+# Summary

+This project makes use of the properties of REACT components to generate a binary tree

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).